freebasic/fbfrog/readme.txt

 - Enums: must be emitted as Long for 64bit compat:
 	Type Foo As Long (and make enum anonymous)
 	Enum Foo As Long (must be added to FB first)
+- Are forward declarations/references handled correctly?
+Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!
 - Support bitfields?
 - ## merging doesn't handle float literals, e.g. 1##. or .##0 ?!
 - Const folding etc. has issues with 32bit/64bit, using Longint internally, so